 To date, Kendal has founded and invested in 5 businesses, the author of Driven To Succeed and won over 25 business awards, including runner-up at the YBI Global Entrepreneur of the Year & one of Canada’s Top 40 Under 40®.
-Kendal speaks professionally to thousands of people every year about motivation, leadership and the power of telling your story.
+Kendal speaks professionally to thousands of people each year on resilience, leadership and the power of telling your story.

 He lives with his wife and two children in Saskatoon, Saskatchewan, where he continues to run his company and provide mentoring and inspiration to others through his online training program, the Netmaker Academy.

 Kendal is on a mission to empower entrepreneurs and leaders around the globe by demonstrating that regardless of where you come from and what you have gone through in your life, you have the power to enact change.
 Become who you were born to be!